 If no listen-on is specified, the server will listen on port 53 on all IPv4 interfaces.

 The listen-on-v6 option is used to specify the interfaces and the ports on which the server will listen for incoming queries sent using IPv6.
-If not specified, the server will listen on port 53 on all IPv6 interfaces.

 When